kamilsarelo/evernote-to-google-keep-migrator/README.md

 In the final step, the application focuses the Google Keep window and starts adding a note - see the method **addNoteToKeep(Note)** in the **Controller** class.
 Besides Selenium, I use here the clipboard and key presses via the good old **java.awt.Robot** heavily for uploading the previously downloaded images to Google Keep.

+Noteworthy details:
+* Evernote's notebook name is used as a label in Google Keep
+* all notes containing images reiceive the label "image"

 [![Migrate selected](/assets/migrate_800.gif)](/assets/migrate_full.gif)

 ### Selecting and migrating the next note